Locational Charges and Regulatory Siting Levers Under Reformed National Pricing

 We are seeking views on our range of options for how a locational charge could be designed to incentivise investment in locations aligned with long-term system needs.

-In July 2025, Government concluded the Review of Electricity Market Arrangements (REMA) and launched the Reformed National Pricing (RNP) Programme.
+In July 2025, the government concluded the Review of Electricity Market Arrangements (REMA) and launched the Reformed National Pricing (RNP) Programme.
 A central part of this programme is the reform of locational charges for new assets, to guide investment to locations consistent with the Strategic Spatial Energy Plan (SSEP).

 In addition, it provides some initial considerations for designing locational charges for demand and storage assets, recognising that their operational behaviour and responsiveness to signals may differ from those of generation assets.